tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 authority."
 Because what they saw in Jesus contradicted these false beliefs, the Pharisees rejected Him as the Messiah.

-Firm certainty in false ideas leads us down a dangerous path.

-**TODO: expand on why false certainty eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being as Christ shall come".
-Perhaps rework Hess article and doubt quote into here, or move into its own section.**

-Thus, we need to cultivate _both_ the willingness to admit what we do not know---what is sometimes called epistemic humility---_and_ the courage to hold firm convictions in what we do know.
+We need to cultivate _both_ the willingness to admit what we do not know---what is sometimes called epistemic humility---_and_ the courage to hold firm convictions in what we do know.
 It is a delicate interaction, of the kind that Ross Ellenhorn refers to as a _both-and proposition_,^[_How We Change (And Ten Reasons Why We Don't)_] as opposed to an either-or proposition.
 We need _both_ conviction _and_ epistemic humility if we are to move forward with faith in the face of uncertainty.

 ## Balancing Conviction and Epistemic Humility

-Jacob Hess discusses this delicate balance in
+Jacob Z. Hess discusses these two concepts in
 [this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).
-He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions.
-Highlighting the dangers of an overemphasis on uncertainty, he mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light:
+He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions. **TODO: recap Hess's argument in more detail here, and move response into subsequent section** Highlighting the dangers of an overemphasis on uncertainty, he mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light:

 > [I]t’s widely appreciated how epistemic humility can catalyze our learning, as we are open to truth and welcoming of uncertainty, etc. But when taken to an extreme, can these same sensibilities undermine and erode our growth in spiritual knowledge? ...
 >
 > More specifically, can an _a priori_ aversion to any degree of certainty (or strong conviction) prevent people from ever seeking more direct reassurance, more definitive experiences, and more final and grounding forms of knowing?
 And in this way, can an overemphasis on uncertainty ultimately trip us up?

-This is a powerful point, and one that we would do well to remember, especially as pertaining to ongoing uncertainty, such as about how to reconcile organic evolution with divine creation as described in the scriptures.
+This is a powerful point, and one that we would do well to remember, especially with regards to ongoing uncertainty, such as about how to reconcile organic evolution with divine creation as described in the scriptures. **TODO describe this kind of uncertainty better**

+## When Uncertainty is Still Valuable

 However, when it comes to how things will happen in the future, I believe that the Lord often reveals additional knowledge to us by allowing us to simply